 Why use a Christmas donation letter to solicit funds?

-Here are four reasons why letters work:
+Here are four reasons why a Christmas donation letter works:

 - They are incredibly personal: A letter is about as personal as you can get without meeting someone face-to-face.
 Handwriting, customization, and signatures convey the efforts you put into personalizing these correspondences.